Prep Wrestling: District Wrestling Tracker

 138 — Isaiah Fenton (NDWB-Danville) loses by decision (5-4) to Nathaniel Genobana (Centerville)

-- Fenton (NDWEB-Danville) vs. Cohyn Roach (Fairfield) in the consolations.
+- Fenton (NDWB-Danville) wins via fall (1:37) over Cohyn Roach (Fairfield) in the consolations.

 145 — Sam West (NDWB-Danville) loses via fall (1:52) to Matthew Lewis (Centerville)

-- West (NDWB-Danville) to the consolations vs. Payton Cline (Fairfield)
+- West (NDWB-Danville) wins via dec.
+(2-1) in the consolations over Payton Cline (Fairfield).

+- West (NDWB-Danville) wins his wrestleback against Parker Foley (Assumption) 3-1 in SV-1.

 152 — Grifen Molle (NDWB-Danville) wins via decision (10-3) over Stephen Conley (Albia)